If you worked in any of these countries, you could be due a Tax Refund

 How can I reduce my Canadian tax underpayment?

-Examples of these expenses include: Medical, moving expenses, and business expenses.
+Examples of these expenses include: Medical, moving, and business expenses.
 Find out more about these here.

 You can claim medical expenses as long as they were paid for yourself, your spouse or common-law partner and certain related persons.